mastaehe/bonsaiai.github.io/source/includes/examples/_energyplus.html.md

 end
 ```

-The `SimState` schema defines the dictionary returned from the Python simulation's advance method to the BRAIN including:
+The `SimState` schema defines the dictionary returned from the Python simulation's advance method to the BRAIN.
-   Double TOut,
-   Double TZone,
-   Double SolarIrradiation
-   Double FractionShadingOn

 ```inkling
 schema SimAction